Kids Plaza Osaka: A Hands-on Museum and Indoor Playground

 Kids Plaza Osaka is open almost daily from 9:30 AM to 4:30 PM except for every second and third Monday of each month and New Year’s holidays.
 (Click here for the schedule.)

 If it’s really busy or you feel like popping out to get some food, it’s no problem.
-As long as you have your ticket, you can come and go from the third floor as you please.
-Note that the last entry is 45 minutes before closing.
+As mentioned earlier, as long as you have your ticket, you can come and go from the third floor as you please.
+Note that the last entry is 45 minutes before closing and around this time, the staff will start cleaning up the exhibits and preparing them for the next day.
+This means that you might not be able to do certain activities.

 Kids Plaza Osaka Entrance Fee Cost

-One thing I liked about Kids Plaza Osaka is that it is quite affordable, especially for younger children!
+One thing I liked about Kids Plaza Osaka is that it is quite affordable, especially for younger children since children under age three are free!

-If you live nearby, I suggest investing in a 6-month or annual pass.
+If you live nearby and anticipate visiting often, I suggest investing in a 6-month or annual pass.

 AdultOne day: 1400 yen